 - Mechanical and HVAC systems

-- Electrical (including generator, if applicable) and lighting systems
+- Electrical (including generator, if applicable), controlled outlets and lighting systems

 - Domestic hot water systems

 - Building Automation System

 - Lighting Controls

 - Access Controls

 - Building Envelope, air barrier testing, if applicable

 - Others, as required by the design

-16. CONSTRUCTION COMPLETION and TURNOVER
+17.CONSTRUCTION COMPLETION and TURNOVER

 Substantial completion is determined by the conditions of the contract.
-This date establishes both the beginning of the warranty period and commencement of operation and maintenance by Pierce College.
+This date establishes both the beginning of the warranty period and commencement of operation and maintenance by Bates Technical College.
 Details on the project closeout process can be found on the DES website.

 Starting from the date of Substantial Completion for this project, the Contractor will have a specified number of days per the schedule to complete all punch list items.
-The Design-Builder is expected to pre-punch their own work prior to requesting a punch list inspection by the Owner/DES.
+The Design-Builder is expected to prepunch their own work prior to requesting a punch list inspection by the Owner/DES.

-17. OPERATION & MAINTENANCE
+18. OPERATION & MAINTENANCE

-The entity responsible for the maintenance and operation of the Olympic South Building and its systems is the Facilities Department.
+The entity responsible for the maintenance and operation of the Fire Services Training Center and its systems is the Facilities Department.
 Operation and Maintenance Criteria will be established by the project team based on the installed equipment requirements.
 The Facilities Department will monitor, maintain, and perform preventive maintenance on the building systems and building envelope.
 To ensure maintenance does not compromise class instruction schedules, the following maintenance issues must be considered during the design: